Are you looking for some useful chicken idioms to use in your everyday English?

 17. A Chicken And Egg Situation / Problem

 - Meaning: a problem that is difficult to diagnose the problem.
-Usually when two things happen at the same time and it is difficult to distinguish which one is the true cause of the problem.
+Usually when two things happen simultaneously and it is difficult to distinguish which one is the true cause of the problem.

 - Example in a sentence: The problem broke down and the mechanic said it is a chicken and egg problem.